muhammadmitchell/Portofolio-Data-Analyst/README.md

 # 👋 Hi, I'm Muhammad Mitchell Tri Octaviano Syaifullah

-🎓 Recent Informatics graduate from UPN Veteran Jakarta with hands-on experience in data analytics and dashboard reporting in the logistics industry.
+🎓 An Informatics, Computer Science graduate from UPN Veteran Jakarta with hands-on experience in data analytics and dashboard reporting in the logistics industry.

 🔍 Passionate about transforming complex datasets into actionable insights using tools like Python, SQL, Excel, and Looker Studio.